 Out went smart suits and in came knitted co-ords and trackies.
 Tie-dye became the print du jour, and a pair of shearling-lined Birkenstocks became the ultimate status symbol (one of the most popular shoes of 2020, according to Lyst).
 Heels?
 We don't know her.
 Brands such as Nike grew thanks to an increase in demand for athleisure items despite bricks-and-mortar shops being shut.
 Practical and useful pieces have taken over anything that you might deem frivolous (buh-bye, organza tops), and the cottagecore trend was borne out of many of us embracing a "simpler" way of life.

-While it would be easy to say that 2021 is a different year, so our wardrobes can have a total refresh and we can go back to our "old" looks, that's not true.
+While it would be easy to say that 2021 is a different year so that our wardrobes can have a total refresh and we can go back to our "old" looks, that's not true.
 The new year is already much of the same WFH situation, but that doesn't have to be a bad thing.
-The good news is that all those pieces we bought in 2020 are useful for this coming year too.
+The good news is that all those pieces we bought in 2020 are useful for this coming year, too.

 So when I was tasked with creating the ultimate 2021 capsule wardrobe, it was fairly easy to boil it down to 19 pieces.
-These are quite possibly items you already own but there might be some that you don't, but you know you'll find useful.
-I've also included items that will elevate your basic WFH look—from pendant necklaces to a brightly coloured Zoom-friendly shirt, these are the items that will keep you going for a long time.
+These are quite possibly items you already own, but there might be some that you don't but that you know you'll find useful.
+I've also included items that will elevate your basic WFH look.
+From pendant necklaces to a brightly coloured, Zoom-friendly shirt, these are the items that will keep you going for a long time.

 2. Statement Blouse

-I'm so bored of the phrase "Zoom-friendly" when referring to fashion but I feel like there's no way of getting around it when talking about this capsule wardrobe item.
-Whether it's a bright colour (I've got my eye on the Bottega shirt below) or an oversize collar, all you need to do is make it fun and bold.
+I'm so bored of the phrase "Zoom friendly" when referring to fashion, but I feel like there's no way of getting around it when talking about this capsule-wardrobe item.
+Whether it's a bright colour (I've got my eye on the Bottega shirt below) or an oversized collar, all you need to do is make it fun and bold.